boscoh/WebGLStarterKit/readme.md

 # WebGL Starter Kit

-WebGL is awesome, and three.js makes it more so.
-But still, there is quite a lot to do to draw accelerated 3D graphics on your webpages.

-At the very least you need:
+Even though `WebGL` is awesome, and `three.js` makes it more so, there is still quite a lot to do to draw polygons on your webpages.
+At the very least, you need:

 - a scene
 - a renderer